Bitcoin, Cryptocurrencies and ICOs

 - If you want to mine with your computer, join a pool like Minergate (that’s a ref link), where you combine your CPU power with thousands of others and get better returns than browser mining.

 - If you want to invest in mining, find a reputable company.
 I use Hashflare (ref link) because they’ve been around a couple of years, but do your own research.

 - If you don’t want to – or can’t – run a miner on your computer, you can use browser mining on Coinpot.
-It looks like the frame below, which will mine Litecoin (for me) in the background if you set it going.
 Very low returns and it probably uses more electricity than it generates in coins, but it just sits there and adds money for doing nothing.

 The Free Money Bit

 “Bit”, get it?
 Free money “bit”, Bitcoin?
 OK, bad joke.

 So, the faucets.
 Bear in mind that it’s SLOW: people don’t give away free money very easily, so you need to keep visiting and collecting.
 These are ref links, obviously.
 It costs you nothing to sign up “under” me and I’ll be happy if you use them but you are not obliged to do so.

 The absolute best.
 Been running for years, claim every hour, totally honest and reliable.
 They even give you 4% interest on your earnings once you hit 30k satoshis (so you can deposit your earnings from the others here and watch them build).